Nietchev/Nietchev/README.md

 I am Cosme, a Data/Geo - scientist from @Le Wagon winter bootcamp #722

-I was head of enginneering in Oil and Gas for 11 years before jumping the ship and.
+I was head of enginneering in Oil and Gas for 11 years before jumping the ship and coming back to my roots : Code ans Stats.
 Check my profile in details 👉 HERE